Merypol/Image-to-.Ico-Converter/README.md

 IMAGE TO ICON CONVERTER :

-USES - Simply allows you to drop and image into it, automatically convert it the .ICO format and then save it in a folder of your choice.
+USES - Simply allows you to drop an image into it, automatically convert it the .ICO format and then save it in a folder of your choice.

 Copyright (C) Matthew Glen